nbdc-datahub/hbcd-docs/docs/instruments/mri/dmri.md

   <span class="arrow">▸</span>
 </div>
 <div class="table-collapsible-content">
-<p>Diffusion Tensor Imaging (DTI) Maps include Fractional Anisotropy (FA) and Mean Diffusivity (MD), commonly used measures that represent the DWI signal using a 3D multivariate normal (Gaussian) distribution of water diffusion displacements.
-The FA of the diffusion tensor represents the degree of anisotropic diffusion.
-In neural tissues, FA is increased in white matter bundles with dense, parallel fiber orientations.
-The MD corresponds the directionally-averaged apparent diffusion coefficient of water in the tissue and is inversely related to the density of cellular membranes.</p>
+<p>Diffusion Tensor Imaging (DTI) maps generated with <a href="https://dsi-studio.labsolver.org/">DSI Studio</a>, such as Fractional Anisotropy (FA) and Mean Diffusivity (MD), model diffusion-weighted signals using a 3D Gaussian distribution of water displacements.
+FA reflects the degree of anisotropic diffusion and is typically higher in white matter bundles with dense, parallel fibers.
+MD is the directionally averaged apparent diffusion coefficient and is inversely related to cellular membrane density.</p>
 <pre class="folder-tree" style="font-size: 11px;">
 hbcd/
 |_ derivatives/